 - Your manufacturer’s lead time for sending inventory to you (AKA the number of days it takes to receive new inventory at your warehouse from ordering it)

-- Your warehouse’s or fulfillment company’s inventory receiving turnaround time (if applicable)
+- Your warehouse’s or retail fulfillment company’s inventory receiving turnaround time (if applicable)

 - Your safety stock number of days in case of a sudden spike in customer demand or delay on the manufacturer’s end